 The government agency that oversees lawful immigration to the United States.
 Their website is packed with information, and includes an enhanced search “chat” feature called Emma.

-Reporting through the Senior Vice President for Academic Affairs, UCIP’s mission is to: advise President Spellings on international matters and policies influencing the support and operation of international programs and global readiness, and coordinate the University’s diverse international efforts to meet the growing needs associated with preparing students and citizens of North Carolina for the 21st century.
-Each campus’ senior international officers sit on the council.
+Reporting through the Senior Vice President for Academic Affairs, UCIP’s mission is to advise President Spellings on international matters and policies influencing the support and operation of international programs and global readiness, and coordinate the University’s diverse international efforts to meet the growing needs associated with preparing students and citizens of North Carolina for the 21st century.
+Each campus’ senior international officer sits on the council.

 Find out information about applying for a passport, traveling across borders, becoming a U.S. citizen, the terrorism advisory system, locating ports of entry, adopting a child internationally, and a host of other information.

 An organization made up of former members of the white power movement dedicated to helping individuals leave the white power movement and start building a new life.